davecroman/FlashLightCon/README.md

 Setup and Usage
 ---------------
 1. Import the package lightcon on your project.
-2. On your main sprite (or any sprite that has access to the *stage*), add the following line:
+2. On your main sprite (or any sprite that has access to the *stage*), add the line below. *embed(...)* accepts *Sprite* as a parameter.
+Make sure that the object you're passing has access to the stage.

     `InGameLightConsole.embed(this);`

-*embed* accepts *Sprite* as a parameter.
-Make sure that the object you're passing has access to the stage.

 3. Display output on the FlashLightCon console by calling its print(object:Object) method.